davedalmao/Paraject/README.md

 ### Project's Tasks

-- Add and manage your Finish Line Tasks (the IMPORTANT tasks) and Extra Feature tasks in the Project's Content (this is displayed if you select a project)
+- Add and manage your Finish Line Tasks (the IMPORTANT tasks) and Extra Feature tasks in the Project's Content (this is displayed if you select a project from the ProjectsView)

   <img src="https://user-images.githubusercontent.com/62003240/129848072-3448eace-29b9-4417-9467-ca727579a82a.png" width="800"   />